-Ok yes, you will have to start spend a few pennies on these camera's as well as lenses, but the results will more than make up for costs involved.
-Remember one thing photography is not a cheap hobby by ant stretch of the imagination.
+Ok yes, you will have to start spending a few pennies on these camera's as well as lenses, but the results will more than makeup for the costs involved.
+Remember one thing photography is not a cheap hobby by any stretch of the imagination.

 SLR camera's I would suggest;

 - In a nut shell the list can go on for ever, my best advice is hold and feel each camera and pick the one that feels best in YOUR hands, it is as simple as that.